AdobeDocs/campaign.en/help/v8/send/twitter.md

 * Send messages on Twitter: Adobe Campaign lets you post messages directly to your twitter account.
 You can also send direct messages to all your followers.
 * Collect new contacts: Adobe Campaign can automatically recovers the profile data, which enables you to carry out targeting campaigns and, when possible, to implement cross-channel strategies.
 This action requires user consent.

->[!CAUTION]
->
->Configuration steps to integrate your Twitter account with Adobe Campaign are described in [this page](../connect/ac-tw.md).
+Configuration steps to integrate your Twitter account with Adobe Campaign are described in [this page](../connect/ac-tw.md).
->
->You cannot send more than 250 direct messages per day.
-To avoid exceeding this threshold, you can deliver in waves.
-For more on this, refer to [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-sending-the-delivery.html?lang=en#sending-using-multiple-waves){target="_blank"}.

-## Create a post for Twitter {#publish-on-tw}
+## Create and publish a Twitter post {#publish-on-tw}

 Follow the steps below to post a message on your Twitter account: